-The use of a proximity card is for the AYC-Q64 model only.
+The use of a proximity card is not relevant for the AYC-E55 model.

 4.1 Standby Mode

 The default mode of the reader is Standby mode.
 In Standby mode, the unit is ready to receive data from a presented proximity card or an entered PIN code.